 Tax is based on gross gaming revenue, defined as “the total of all cash or cash equivalent wagers […] minus the total of cash or cash equivalents paid out to to registered players as winnings.”

 PA interactive gaming permits are valid for five years.

 Pennsylvania took multiple looks at online gambling, and gaming in general for years leading into the 2017 session.
-A bill finally got to the finish line that fall, when H 271 became law.
-Passage bought to a close five years of discussion of online gambling in the state.
+A bill finally made it to the finish line that fall, when H 271 became law.
+Passage bought to a close five years of discussion on the topic.

-Other than iGaming, the law also legalizes and/or regulates, among other things:
+Other than iGaming, the law also legalizes and/or regulates a number of other gaming formats, including:

 For a time, it looked like Pennsylvania was a slam dunk to legalize online gambling in 2016.
 Those hopes were dashed when the Senate failed to reach a consensus before the last scheduled session day.

 After a strong but ultimately fruitless push in 2015, the latest legislative effort started off with more of a whimper than a bang.
 It wasn’t until late May that the wheels began turning.
 That’s when the House of Representatives considered two gaming reform amendments.
 This amendments, if passed, would become part of a separate gaming bill, HB 1925.

 The first, A7622, packaged online poker/casino and other reforms alongside the inclusion of video gaming terminals (VGTs) at non-casino locations.
 The other, A7622, was a mirror of Rep. John Payne‘s omnibus gaming reform bill (HB 649) from the year prior, and did not include VGTs.

 Confusion ruled the day, and both amendments were soundly defeated.
 (Although the margin of defeat for A7622 was significantly smaller.)